 For these reasons, a flight clause is a strong asset protection tool available only to offshore trusts.
 It will give your Trustees maximum discretion on how and where to best manage the trust for the benefit of your heirs.

 I hope you’ve found this article on the flight clause in offshore trusts to be helpful.
-For more information, or to form an international trust, please contact me at email@example.com or call us at (619) 550-2745 for a free and confidential consultation.
+For more information, or to form an international trust, please contact us here.